Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-windows.rst

     Add Certificates to selected snap-ins

 #.
-Select “Computer account” and click “Next.
+Select “Computer account” and click “Next".
 Leave defaulted options on the next screen and click “Finish”.

 #.
 When you return to the “Add or Remove Snap-ins” page, ensure “Certificates (Local Computer)” exists under “Console Root” in the “Selected snap-ins” section, then click “OK”.